KFreon/KaelsKabbage/content/posts/27-mediator-caching/index.md

 While these lookup fetches make our code a bit easier to understand due to all the reuse, it does make things less performant.

 The queries could be rewritten to be more specific, joining on and fetching the specific info that query needs, but right now, readability and maintainability are preferred over raw performance.
-However, this is starting to get us and `client` down, so we've been exploring our options.
+However, this is starting to get us and `client` down, so I've been exploring our options.

 # Caching
-We started off by asking **"Where do we cache?"**.
+I started off by asking **"Where do we cache?"**.
 Where in the pipeline caching is done significantly changes the behaviour, complexity, and usefulness of the solution.
 Do we want quick and dirty, or best performance at the cost of complexity?
-Our list was something this (paraphrased):
+After many discussions with my colleagues, I came up with a list:

 - [Redis](https://redis.io/topics/introduction)
   - Likely the eventual solution.
 It would act as an intermediate database for the most frequent database accesses.